Use docker commands easily with Makefile!

 PS C:\Users\beyond_tokuhara>make mysql docker-compose exec db bash -c 'mysql -u root -psecret' Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 14 Server version: 8.0.21 MySQL Community Server - GPL Copyright (c) 2000, 2020, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

-・Docker command cannot be omitted if there is no Makefile in the current directory.
+: Abbreviating Docker commands is not possible if there is no Makfile in the current directory.

-・You can use the specified Makefile anywhere by specifying it with make -f, but please note that if
+- You can use the specified Makefile anywhere by specifying it with `make -f`, but be careful

-in a directory higher than the directory containing docker-compose.yml and docker-compose.yaml,
+in a directory higher up than the directory where `docker-compose.yml` and `docker-compose.yaml` are located

 PS C:\Users>make -f \Users\beyond_tokuhara\Makefile sql docker-compose exec db bash -c 'mysql -u root -psecret' ERROR: Can't find a suitable configuration file in this directory or any parent.
 Are you in the right directory?
 Supported filenames: docker-compose.yml, docker-compose.yaml make: *** [sql] Error 1